gumoraes999999/LiveCDroid-Source/README.md

-# LiveCDroid-Source
+# release-0.5
-The source code for LiveCDroid
+The source code for LiveCDroid Pre-Alpha